Failing to Prevent Fraud

 • Clarity of responsibility for fraud risk-ownership.

-• Raising staff awareness of fraud risk.
+• Raising staff awareness of fraud typologies and risk.

 • Clarity of responsibility for testing the application of policy and procedure.